OptionsQuantitative FinanceApril 3, 2026

 Position sizes must be inversely proportional to current market volatility (ATR).
 As the ATR expands during a regime shift, leverage must be mechanically reduced to keep absolute dollar-risk constant.

-Size = Account Risk / (ATR × Multiple)
+Size = Risk / (ATR × M)

 Historical Precedents